QuentinTournier40/devops/README.md

   - image: europe-west9-docker.pkg.dev/verdant-descent-421106/vote-image/redis
 ```

-2. Add the public address of you VM in the file `pgsql-es.yaml`
+2. Add the public address of your VM in the file `pgsql-es.yaml`

 # Start the application